material-components/material-components-android/docs/components/Checkbox.md

 #### Implementing checkbox theming

-Using theme attributes in `res/values/styles.xml` (themes all checkboxes and affects other components):
+Use theme attributes in `res/values/styles.xml`, which adds a theme to all checkboxes and affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">